-Not far from there, we’ll find Chianciano Terme, located between Valdichiana and Val d’Orcia.
+Not far from there, check out Chianciano Terme, located between Valdichiana and Val d’Orcia.
 It combines centuries of tradition with avant-garde technologies focused on health.
 The thermal parks of Fucoli and Acquasanta boast water that is often used to treat liver diseases.
 During Roman times the curative powers of Chianciano waters became a good reason for setting and many villas were built there along the way.
 Today Chianciano Terme is considered one of the best health resorts in Italy, with more than 12.000 visitors on a given day, hosted by 200 different accommodation structures.

 Walking through the Val d’Orcia we’ll end up in Bagni San Filippo, in the province of Siena, not far from Monte Amiata.
 Here the natural thermal springs are on record since the Middle Ages.
 The greenery all around is luxurious and the “Fosso Bianco” (White Moat), a white and calcareous stream that flows into many waterfalls and natural pools, is both hot and cold: its waters measure from 25° to 52°.
 These baths are recommended for respiratory diseases and the natural mud you find there works well against skin diseases.